-If you take anything away today, it’s this: It’s better to learn via failure and learn toward something than hoard knowledge to get away from your fear.
+If you take anything away, it’s this: It’s better to learn via failure and lean toward your fear than hoard knowledge to get away from your fear.

 A lot of repeaters (and frustrated first timers) come back to me after being tired and stuck, FINALLY ready to figure this out once and for all.